Going through a divorce or a custody battle can be a messy and difficult process.

 There are several methods to resolving the disputes in a divorce or separation.

-One such way is mediation which is the best and most affordable solution for spouses who are on amicable terms.
+One such way is divorce mediation which is the best and most affordable solution for spouses who are on amicable terms.

-The spouses and their attorneys will meet with a neutral mediator to resolve issues or disputes and create a divorce agreement that satisfies both parties.
+The spouses and their divorce attorneys will meet with a neutral mediator to resolve issues or disputes and create a divorce agreement that satisfies both parties.

 Alternatively, couples can turn to binding arbitration.

 As with mediation, a neutral third party (the arbitrator) will hear both sides of the issue and try to help the couple come to an agreeable outcome.
-However, as opposed to mediation, in arbitration the arbitrator has the power to make decisions, and the final agreement established by the arbitrator is legally binding.
+However, as opposed to divorce mediation, in arbitration the arbitrator has the power to make decisions, and the final agreement established by the arbitrator is legally binding.

 The couple can also turn to litigation and settle their divorce in court.
 It is best to consult an experienced family law attorney at Curtis Law Firm to evaluate the best path for you and, if it comes to it, how to effectively build your family case for court in Colorado.